FilipeAz/IST-ASA/README.md

 # IST-ASA

-2015/2016 Analysis and Synthesis of Algorithms (ASA) course from the 2nd year of the Computer Science and Engineering (LEIC-A) programme @ Instituto Superior Técnico (IST)
+2015/2016 Analysis and Synthesis of Algorithms (ASA) course from the 2nd year of the Computer Science and Engineering (LEIC-A) undergraduate programme @ Instituto Superior Técnico (IST)

 [IST](https://tecnico.ulisboa.pt/en/)